Henri88390/games_manager/README.md

 docker-compose up -d
 ```

+This will start:

-This will start a PostgreSQL database with demo data.
+- PostgreSQL database with demo data and default game images
+- Backend API server with image upload functionality

+The setup is fully automated and includes:

+- Database initialization with sample games
+- Real game cover images for demo games
+- Image upload API endpoint
+- Static file serving for uploaded images

 ---